Arizona GOP Says It Will Stop Mark Kelly, Husband Of Shooting Survivor Gabby Giffords, ‘Dead In His Tracks’

 — Dr. Kelli Ward ???????? (@kelliwardaz) September 6, 2019

 But Ward defended the email, instead attacking journalists for covering the controversy.
+She took to Twitter to slam Bloomberg, calling the outlet’s story on the matter “dishonest,” as well as “dangerous and irresponsible.”

-As The Associated Press noted, Ward has often courted controversy herself, including her inflammatory rhetoric during two failed campaigns for the U.S. Senate.
+As the Associated Press noted, Ward has often courted controversy herself, including her inflammatory rhetoric during two failed campaigns for the U.S. Senate.
 She has even sparked controversy within the Republican Party, with a group backed by Senate Majority Leader Mitch McConnell running a political ad slamming Ward when she tried to unseat Senator Jeff Flake in a Republican primary.

-As the Washington Examiner noted, the ad slammed Ward for “crazy ideas” and “embarrassing behavior” while she was a state senator, including spreading the conspiracy theory that airplanes are spreading the mind control chemical in what is known as “chemtrails.”
+As the Washington Examiner noted, the ad slammed Ward for “crazy ideas” and “embarrassing behavior” while she was a state senator, including spreading the conspiracy theory that airplanes are spreading a mind control chemical in what is known as “chemtrails.”